speakeasy-api/helm-charts/charts/speakeasy-k8s/README.md

 6. Now, we have to provision the certificates for each domain serially.
 Please see [Single Domain per Certificate Constraint](#single-domain-per-certificate-constraint) for an explanation.

-   For all the `ambassador/ambassador-*-cert.yaml` files, ensure the "$" wrapped values in `spec.dnsNames` is replaced with the corresponding domain name for the A record you issued above.
+   For all the `ambassador/ambassador-*-cert.yaml` files, ensure the "$" wrapped values in `spec.dnsNames` are replaced with the corresponding domain names for the A records you issued above.

    It should take no longer than a couple minutes for each challenge to resolve once the certificate is applied.
 The following is the set of commands used to deploy certificates for Speakeasy's API, gRPC, web, and root web services: